-It wasn’t until I started working in distribution that the infatuation with the industry developed.
+When I started working in distribution is when my infatuation with the industry developed.
 I loved learning about how food service worked and I enjoyed the people I was working with and met through my job.
 It was then when I realized I wanted to make food service a career.

-I use to check out material from the distributor library all the time, study the IMPS/NAMP book like a bible with the Food Lover’s Companion Book always within arms reach, and I always asked questions.
-During this time I learned about the American Culinary Federation, which was my first introduction to an organization that encouraged professional development.
-I supported our local chapter with donations and attending events yet as a non-chef, I didn’t think there was a place for me at the monthly meetings.
+I use to check out material from the distributor library all the time, study the IMPS/NAMP book like a bible with the Food Lover’s Companion Book within arms reach, and I was always asking questions.

-It wasn’t until I moved to Arizona that I learned the importance of networking.
-There are so many networking groups here and proceeded to do a lot of that, even running two networking groups and eventually, marketing and events manager for the American Culinary Federation Chef’s Association of Arizona.
+When I moved to Arizona, is when I learned the importance of networking by attending networking event groups in Phoenix metro and proceeded to do a lot of that, even running two networking groups and eventually, marketing and events manager for the American Culinary Federation Chef’s Association of Arizona.